Infoset/infoset-wordpress/readme.txt

 == Installation ==

 Embedding your chat widget to your WordPress site takes only a few minutes.
 Just click the installation button and follow the instructions.

+Note: This plugin injects a Javascript snippet on your website frontend containing dynamic user data.
+Some caching solutions will cache entire pages and should not be used with this plugin.
+Doing so may cause messages to be delivered to the wrong user.